-In 2021, BWP blocked reclosing and enabled more sensitive relay settings on RFW alert days for all circuits that extend into the Tier 2 HFTD.
-In 2021 there were 4 RFW events totaling 11 days.
+In 2022 there were 2 RFW events totaling 5 days.
+BWP blocked reclosing and enabled more sensitive relay settings on RFW alert days for all circuits that extend into the Tier 2 HFTD.

 5.3.2 Line patrol after outage event during RFW